kpeez/zotpilot/README.md

 3. Wait for processing to complete
 4. Start asking questions about your document!

+## Settings

+PaperChat uses your own model API keys to connect to the AI providers.
+If you have API keys set as environment variables, they will be automatically detected.
+Otherwise, you can set them in the settings page.

 ## Troubleshooting

 - Report issues on our [GitHub Issues page](https://github.com/kpeez/paperchat/issues)